Uganda Trip Information

 - Make certain you have the required immunizations for Uganda.
 YELLOW FEVER IS REQUIRED and not always easy to find.

-- Upload the required documents for your team role
+- Upload part 1 and part 2 of the required documents for your team role (.pdf format)

 - You will be sent a final invoice via email 70 days prior to departure.